'You have to make the most of it:' Local ski resorts poised to open early

-The early onset of winter weather comes with a silver lining for those who love to hit the slopes.
+The early onset of winter-type weather comes with a silver lining for those who love to hit the slopes.

 Sundown Mountain Resort in rural Dubuque and Chestnut Mountain Resort in Galena, Ill., each will open earlier than usual this year.